cafeibit/Azure-Data-Engineering/readme.md

     `sqlanalytics("<DBName>.<Schema>.<TableName>", Constants.EXTERNAL)`

+### Authenticate between spark and SQL pool in Azure Synapse Analytics

+Another way to authenticate is using SQL Authentication, instead of Azure Active Directory (Azure AD) with the Azure Synapse Apache Spark Pool to Synapse SQL connector.
+Currently, the Azure Synapse Apache Spark Pool to Synapse SQL connector does not support a token-based authentication to a dedicated SQL pool that is outside of the workspace of Synapse Analytics.
+In order to establish and transfer data to a dedicated SQL pool that is outside of the workspace without Azure AD, you would have to use SQL Authentication.

+* To read data from a dedicated SQL pool outside your workspace without Azure AD, you use the Read API.
+The Read API works for Internal tables (Managed Tables) and External Tables in the dedicated SQL pool.

+The Read API looks as follows when using SQL Authentication:

+`val df = spark.read.`

+`option(Constants.SERVER, "samplews.database.windows.net").`

+`option(Constants.USER, <SQLServer Login UserName>).`

+`option(Constants.PASSWORD, <SQLServer Login Password>).`

+ `sqlanalytics("<DBName>.<Schema>.<TableName>")`

+* In order to write data to a dedicated SQL Pool, you use the Write API.
+The Write API creates the table in the dedicated SQL pool, and then uses Polybase to load the data into the table that was created.

+The Write API using SQL Auth looks as follows:

+`df.write.`

+`option(Constants.SERVER, "samplews.database.windows.net").`

+`option(Constants.USER, <SQLServer Login UserName>).`

+`option(Constants.PASSWORD, <SQLServer Login Password>).`

+`sqlanalytics("<DBName>.<Schema>.<TableName>", <TableType>)`

 ### Integrate SQL and Spark Pools in Azure Synapse Analytics

 ### Externalize the use of Spark Pools within Azure Synapse workspace